brandur/sorg/content/articles/idempotency-keys.md

 6. Send the user a receipt via email.
 7. Update idempotency key with results.

-!fig src="/assets/images/idempotency-keys/api-request.svg" caption="A typical API request to our embellished Rocket Rides backend."
+{{Figure "A typical API request to our embellished Rocket Rides backend."
+(NewImgSrcAndAlt "/assets/images/idempotency-keys/api-request.svg" "A typical API request to our embellished Rocket Rides backend.")}}

 Our backend implementation will be called from the Rocket Rides mobile app with an idempotency key.
 If a request